AdarshAcharya5/German-to-English-PyTorch-Transformers/README.md

 # German-to-English-PyTorch-Transofrmers
 German to English translation with Seq2Seq Transformers \w PyTorch.
-Dataset -> Multi30k Credits -> Aladdin Perrson
+An output of my research.
+Apologies for spaghetti code. :P